Yield-hungry investors snap up Portugal 15-yr bond as ECB eyed

 “We see a lot of non-euro investors positioning themselves into the euro market and some investors are moving from core market to peripherals.”

-Portuguese 10-year yields came off the day’s highs to trade a touch up at 3.26 percent after the sale.
+Portuguese 10-year yields cane off the day’s highs to trade a touch up at 3.26 percent after the sale.

 They slightly outperformed German bonds whose 10-year yields rose 3 bps to 0.96 percent on the news of potential progress towards a peaceful resolution of the crisis in Ukraine.